CSDL-UMD/remod/README.md

 ```

 #### Generate Train/Test Splits
-Currently, training is not implemented with cross-validation, so this step is necessarily (although it is a TODO to add cross-validation training).
+Currently, training is not implemented with cross-validation, so this step is necessary (although it is a TODO to add cross-validation training).

 ```
 python test_train_splits.py